deficollective/defiscan/src/content/protocols/rocket-pool.md

 ## Upgradeability

-Rocket Pool contracts are designed and deployed with upgradability in mind, meaning none of the permissions on the contracts have been revoked.
+Rocket Pool contracts are designed and deployed with upgradability in mind, meaning none of the permissions on the contracts have been revoked, with the exception of `RocketVault`, `RocketTokenRETH` and `RocketTokenRPL`.

 The `RocketStorage` contract acts as the central state repository, storing both protocol data and the addresses of other contracts.
 When an upgrade is necessary, a new contract is deployed, and its address replaces the old reference in `RocketStorage`.